jonniek/unseen-playlistmaker/README.md

 ####Keybinds and active features
 All the controlling of this script is done through script messages:
-`KEY script-message unseenplaylist command value`
+`KEY script-message unseenplaylist command value message`

 List of commands, values and their effects:

 Command | Value | Effect
 --- | --- | ---
 activate | - / true / false | toggles(no value) / activates(true) / ends(false) - playlist-mode
-mark-seen | - | Manually marks file as seen
+mark-seen | - / toggle / false | Marks as seen(no value) / Toggles seen status(toggle) / marks as unseen(false).
+If seen status is removed the script will not continue to check for 80% for marking.
-search | hide / - | searches for new files once.
-Hide value will make osd message hidden. mark | true / false | Sets the value of mark without marking file.
-For other scripts to call to avoid conflicts.
+search |  - / hide | searches for new files once.
+Hide value will make osd message hidden. mark | true / false | Sets the value of mark without actually changing seen file.
+This is mainly for other scripts to call to avoid conflicts if nececcary.
+Will continue 80% checking on false.

+The message argument is a optional string that is only used for debugging.
+It can be used as description of why the message was sent for example from another script to avoid conflict.
 examples:
 `W script-message unseenplaylist activate` Toggles playlist-mode
 `w script-message unseenplaylist mark-seen`  Marks file as seen manually
 `alt+w script-message unseenplaylist search hide` Searches for files once
+Playlistmanager.lua avoiding a conflict when deleting playing file:
+`mp.command('script-message unseenplaylist mark true "Fake mark file to allow safe deletion from playlist")`

 #####Setup: